Active morphogenesis of patterned epithelial shells: Results

-We now describe surfaces with fixed volume (Fig \ref{Fig:NematicBending}d-g).
-Here shapes are not cylindrical as in the case of free volume.
+We now describe surfaces with fixed volume (Figs. \ref{Fig:NematicBending}d-f).
+Here we do not observe cylindrical shapes or protrusions as in the case of free volume.
 When $\zeta_{c{\rm n}}<0$ and $l_a=L_0$ the surface becomes spindle-like, narrowing at the poles with increasing $|\zeta_{c{\rm n}}|$.
 As in the free volume case, when $\zeta_{c{\rm n}}>0$ the two opposite poles come in contact with each other (Fig \ref{Fig:NematicBending}e); such that subsequent fusion of the poles would lead to an overall toroidal shape of the shell.
 The shapes become more complex for $l_a<L_0$.
-Shape transitions occur at large $|\delta \zeta_{c\rm{n}}|$, for both $\delta \zeta_{c{\rm n}}>0$ and $\delta \zeta_{c{\rm n}}<0$ (Fig. \ref{Fig:NematicBending}e).
-In the first case, the solution branches have a fold in the $(\delta\zeta_{\text{cn}},P)$-plane and end in self-intersecting shapes.
-In the second case, the shell indents within the active region.
-To the right of the fold line in the shape diagram, the steady state solutions are lost through the formation of a small neck that separates off a smaller, internalised compartment.
-In contrast to the case of isotropic bending moments, here the sign of $\delta\zeta_{\text{cn}}$ determines whether the active region folds inward or outward, not its initial size $l_a/L_0$.
+Shape transitions occur at large $|\delta \zeta_{c\rm{n}}|$, for both $\delta \zeta_{c{\rm n}}<0$ and $\delta \zeta_{c{\rm n}}>0$ (Fig. \ref{Fig:NematicBending}e).
+In the case $\delta \zeta_{c{\rm n}}<0$, for increasing magnitude of the active bending moment, the shape becomes increasingly curved at the boundary between the passive and active regions, until the solution is lost.
+In the case $\delta \zeta_{c{\rm n}}>0$, the shell indents within the active region and the solution branch has a fold.
+To the right of the fold line in the shape diagram, the steady state solutions are eventually lost through the formation of a small neck that separates off a smaller, internalised compartment.
+In contrast to the case of isotropic bending moments, here the sign of $\delta\zeta_{\text{cn}}$ determines whether the active region folds inward or outward, independent of the initial size $l_a/L_0$.
 As before, we use dynamics simulations to study the deformations for large $|\delta\zeta_{\text{cn}}|$ (Fig. \ref{Fig:NematicBending}f).
 For both signs of $\delta \zeta_{\text{cn}}$, these result in shapes that are self-intersecting either along a circle ($l_a/L_0=0.3, \delta\zeta_{\text{cn}}=-150\kappa/R_0$) or at the poles ($l_a/L_0=0.5, \delta\zeta_{\text{cn}}=50\kappa/R_0$).